 Envy and jealously crop up during the holidays frequently as well.
 Everyone has their difficulties and nothing is as picture perfect as it seems.
 My single clients wish they had a family and kids to spend time with, and my married clients with children wish they could go away on vacation and forget the holidays all together.
 You get to define the holidays for yourself.
 Don’t give away your power to have a restful and joyous time by trapping yourself in these destructive patterns.

 Do you have a religion?
 If so look to it for some guidance during the holiday to keep your on track.
 After all this is where all the holidays have their roots.
 Your faith can help keep you focused on the true purpose of the holidays.

 Spend time thinking about gratitude.
 Gratitude is getting in touch with what you have been given and what you have in your life.
 It may be friends, family, your intelligence, your dog, your garden, libraries, music.
 There are so many things to be grateful for.
 It is really a habit to cultivate and can be hard at first.

 Giving should never be out of obligation.
 That kind of giving deprives you of the joy you should receive from it.
 This is why homemade gifts are so nice to get.
 The gifts I remember over the years are those that were unexpectedly given from the heart.
 It is a remarkable experience to truly give, without resentment or pressure or expectation in return.

 You are responsible for the rituals you create in your life.
 If you have bad family memories of holidays create new ones!
 You can create your own holiday traditions for yourself and your family.
-Go on a vacation, volunteer at a shelter, buy gifts for a needy family.

 If you try these tips out, I am sure you will have a better holiday season!